 - System messages control essential data to all devices included in the MIDI network, such as:

-- Timing clock: to synchronize all device with the master clock
+- Timing clock: to synchronize all devices with the master clock

 - Transport: to tell the device(s) to start, stop, or continue